 Homeowners needing assistance with unmet needs to rebuild or purchasing homes will be eligible to apply for assistance.
-The homeowner will complete an application documenting the loss of the home during the April 2011 storm as well as proof the home was insured.
+The homeowner will complete an application documenting the loss of the home during the Aprl 2011 storm.

-The homeowner will also complete a legally binding form disclosing assistance received from other resources.
+The homeowner will also complete a legallybinding frm dslosing assistane received from other resouces.nbsp;